Shini-e

 "Memorial prints" (死絵, Shini-e), also called "death pictures" or "death portraits", are Japanese woodblock prints, particularly those done in the ukiyo-e style popular through the Edo period (1603–1867) and into the beginnings of the 20th century.

 When a kabuki actor died, memorial portraits shini-e were conventionally published with his farewell poem and posthumous name.

 Memorial portraits were created by ukiyo-e artists to honor a colleague or former teacher who had died.

+In Osaka, the death of a prominent kabuki actor could prompt several artists to issue commemorative shini-e or tsuizen-e prints simultaneously.
+Following the death of Arashi Kitsusaburō I in September 1821, for example, several of Osaka's leading print designers issued such prints to mark his career and death.